 During trial conditions, the maximum speed may be extended to 107% of A, see line 9.

-The above limits may in general be extended to 105%, and during trial conditions to 107%, of the nominal L_1 speed of the engine, if permitted by the torsional vibration conditions.
+The above limits may in general be extended to 105%, and during trial conditions to 107% of the nominal $L{\rm l}$ speed of the engine, provided that the torsional vibration conditions permit.